OCWEB/svg-editor/README.md

 # SVG Editor

-Hello and thank you for buying this simple, user-friendly, browser-based SVG editor.

 This documentation assumes that you are already familiar with the basics of HTML, CSS, Javascript and ReactJS.
 If not, jump to the bottom and read the recommended resources.